Resources » PDF Basics » How to Edit a PDF Online

 If you want to insert new lines of text, you’ll need to select Add Text in the Edit toolbar.

-Then, select the section of the PDF that you want to add the text to.
+Then, click and drag on your PDF in the section that you want to add the text to.
 You will need to alter the font style and size to match the original document, as the Add Text feature does not automatically format your text.

 Then, type the new line that you’d like to add.